What Changes in Access to Sexual Health Care Could Mean for Teens

 How we can support adolescents' well-being

+Adolescents deserve access to reproductive health services that are confidential, accessible, and respect reproductive autonomy.
 There is a lot of work to be done to ensure adolescents have equitable access to confidential and comprehensive sexual and reproductive health care alongside consistent messaging.

-Creating more touch points for adolescents to access sexual and reproductive health care can help to improve access for youth who may not have other sources of health care.
-These touch points can be in primary care, the emergency department, and specialty care settings.
+Creating more touchpoints for adolescents to access sexual and reproductive health care can help to improve access for youth who may not have other sources of health care.
+These touchpoints can be in primary care, the emergency department, and specialty care settings.
 This will require strengthening medical training so that all pediatric providers are able to deliver comprehensive, non-coercive sexual and reproductive health care and are equipped to maintain confidentiality within local legal requirements.

 Outside the health care setting, developing other funding streams to maintain community services such as sexual health education, STI testing and condom distribution will be critical.
+And public health messaging, targeting adolescents, that shares information on where confidential services are available at free or low-cost may help to clarify misconceptions in a shifting and unclear landscape.

-Public health messaging, targeting adolescents, that shares information on where confidential services are available at free or low-cost may help to clarify misconceptions in a shifting and unclear landscape.
-Adolescents should also be informed about crisis pregnancy centers, which claim to offer sexual health services but often do not have medical staff and do not offer comprehensive pregnancy options counseling.
+Finally, messaging that aims to help young people identify safe, quality sources of sexual and reproductive health information and care should educate adolescents about crisis pregnancy centers.
+These centers claim to offer sexual health services but often do not have medical staff and do not offer comprehensive pregnancy options counseling.

 While these strategies may dampen the consequences of policy shifts, they will not undo their impact.
-Medicaid and Title X programs are linchpins in the adolescent health care landscape.
-Supportive funding and policy is crucial to ensuring that services are available and accessible.